oracle-quickstart/oci-jboss-wildfly-atp/README.md

 - Run the stack with the OCI Resource manager
 - Run terraform locally

-Note that the Resource Manager does not currently support deploying the ATP database in a private subnet, so the default with Resource Manager is to deploy in a public subnet.
-The default for the terraform locally is to deploy in a private subnet.
+*Note that the Resource Manager does not currently support deploying the ATP database in a **private subnet**, so the default with Resource Manager is to deploy in a public subnet.
+The default for the terraform locally is to deploy in a private subnet.*

 ### Deploy Using Oracle Resource Manager